 26. Use Curtains to Control Dust and Heat

-Closing curtains during the hottest part of the day can genuinely help rooms stay cooler.
-It is one of those practical tricks that sounds boring until your energy bill arrives.
+Closing curtains in the hottest part of the day is a legitimate way to keep rooms feeling cooler.
+It's one of those functional tips that seems pretty dull, that is until an energy bill comes in.

 27. Keep Cleaning Supplies Simple

-I think modern cleaning aisles can make us feel like we are failing if we do not own 47 different sprays.
-Meanwhile, Grandma cleaned the whole house with three products and a determined expression.
+I feel modern cleaning aisles can make us feel like we are failing if we don't have 47 different sprays.
+Grandma would clean an entire house with just three products and a determined look.

 28. Clean the Fridge Before Grocery Day